cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 Each `sdk.Msg` has a 1:1 relation with a Rosetta API operation.
-As a consequence of that, messages that implement the `rosetta.Msg` interface will be handled automatically by the Rosetta API service. the rosetta.Msg will be parsed and be able to be used via Rosetta API.
+As a consequence of that, messages that implement the `rosetta.Msg` interface will be handled automatically by the Rosetta API service.

 Once this message is registered in the Interface registry it will be automatically part of the Rosetta API engine.